netgroup-polito/KubernetesOnDesktop/README.md

 While in native mode execution Kubectl is mandatory, Netcat and VNC viewer can be replaced by other application modifying the script.
 However, make sure that the ones you want to use are compatible with all the parameters (quality, compression), otherwise you may not achieve the same result.

 **Note:**
-Due to the usage of `vncpasswd` command to automatically encrypt the password from the command line, also the vncserver dependency should be installed while using native run mode.
+Due to the usage of `vncpasswd` command to encrypt automatically the password from the command line, also the vncserver dependency should be installed while using native run mode.
 There are no current `vncpasswd` standalone installation.

 ## Supported Applications
-This is the second version of the project, so we preferred to keep on going by focusing on the quality of our services instead of the quantity.
+This is the second version of the project, so we preferred to keep on going by focusing on the quality of our services rather than the quantity.

-The supported ones are:
+The supported applications are:
 * Firefox
 * Libreoffice
 * Blender (also available with NVIDIA CUDA graphic card support)

 ## How it works
-For the sake of simplicity, in this draw (representing the main scenario) it has been omitted the entire network infrastructure (routers, other servers on cluster, etc.) of the cluster, leaving only the element in question.
+For the sake of simplicity, in this draw (representing the general scenario) it has been omitted the entire network infrastructure (routers, other servers on cluster, etc.) of the cluster, leaving only the element in question.

 ![Infrastructure](doc_images/Infrastructure.png)